Reading the Campbell-Robson chart: how to see your own contrast sensitivity function

 Then a column at the far right, where the stripes are fine.

 For most healthy adults the height at which the stripes vanish is highest in the middle and lower at both ends.
 Your eye traces an arch — a curve — across the top edge of the visible region.
-That arch is your contrast sensitivity function (CSF).
-The vertical position of the arch at each column is your contrast threshold at that spatial frequency; the inverse of threshold is sensitivity.
+That arch traces the general shape of your contrast sensitivity function (CSF).
+The vertical position of the arch at each column tracks your contrast threshold at that spatial frequency; the inverse of threshold is sensitivity.
 Plot height versus column, log-log, and you have the same inverted-U we sketched out in the primer on what contrast sensitivity actually measures.

 A normal young adult's curve peaks around 3 to 6 cpd.
 That is the band you use to recognise a face across a room, read low-contrast print, see a curb against pavement at dusk.
 It is the part of the visual world most people find the most rewarding to be good at.
-It is also the part that quietly drops first in conditions like cataract, glaucoma, multiple sclerosis, post-concussion vision change, and ordinary aging — sometimes well before high-contrast acuity (the "20/20" number from your last eye exam) shows any change at all.
+It is also among the first parts of vision to change in conditions like cataract, glaucoma, multiple sclerosis, post-concussion vision change, and ordinary aging — sometimes well before high-contrast acuity (the "20/20" number from your last eye exam) shows any change at all.

 A couple of practical caveats before you try to read off a clinical number.